 OHO staff will:

 i.
-Take appropriate steps (e.g., contact the parties as appropriate) to ensure the timely submission of a valid and signed appointment of a representative to avoid undue delays in issuing a decision.
+Take appropriate steps (e.g., contact the parties as appropriate) to ensure the timely submission of a valid and signed appointment of representative to avoid delays in issuing a decision;

-· Ask the appointed representative to submit the written appointment documentation electronically, or by faxing or mailing it to the local field office and to inform OHO when the appointment is submitted (e.g., contact OHO staff to inform it was faxed).

 ii.
+Ask the appointed representative to submit the written appointment documentation electronically, or by faxing or mailing it to the local field office and to inform OHO when the appointment is submitted (e.g., contact OHO staff to inform it was faxed);

-Notify the FO if a notice of appointment is received in the hearing office and forward it for processing following guidance in HALLEX I-1-1-11 C.
+iv.
+Notify the FO if a notice of appointment is received in the hearing office and forward it for processing following guidance in HALLEX I-1-1-11 C;

-iii.
-Follow existing procedures in SHOP and HALLEX I-2-1-10 C to close the case if efforts to secure a valid notice of appointment or SSA-1696 fail.
+v.
+Follow existing procedures in Standard Hearings Operating Procedure (SHOP) and HALLEX I-2-1-10 C to close the case if efforts to secure a valid notice of appointment or SSA-1696 fail.

 GN 03301.000 Disclosure and Confidentiality of Information